 Portland has had a City Auditor since 1868, and the position has been elected by voters since 1891.
 As the sixth elected official in Portland’s government, the Auditor is functionally independent of City Council and accountable only to the public.
 The mission of the Auditor’s Office is to promote open and accountable government by providing independent and impartial reviews, access to public information, and services for City government and the public.

 The Auditor’s Office has a $10.2 million operating budget.
 Fifty-five employees carry out their work in seven divisions.
-Those primarily responsible for ensuring the City is accountable are Audit Services, Code Hearings Office, Independent Police Review, and the Ombudsman.
+Those primarily responsible for ensuring the City is accountable are Audit Services, Independent Police Review, and the Ombudsman.
 The divisions responsible for ensuring the City is transparent are Archives and Records Management and Council Clerk/Contracts.
-Staff in Management Services oversee City elections and the lobbyist registration program in addition to providing support to all divisions in the Auditor’s Office.
+Staff in Operations Management oversee City elections and the lobbyist registration program in addition to providing support to all divisions in the Auditor’s Office.

 Mary Hull Caballero is the elected Auditor for the City of Portland, taking office in January 2015.
 Mary was re-elected in 2018, and begins her second term in January 2019.
 She previously worked as a performance auditor at Metro Regional Government in Portland and the Oregon Department of Transportation.
 Prior to entering the auditing field, Mary co-founded and managed a public policy leadership development organization and was a newspaper reporter.
 She holds a Master's Degree in Public Policy and Management from Carnegie Mellon University.
 She received her undergraduate degree in Communication from Lewis and Clark College.
 Mary is a Certified Internal Auditor and a Certified Government Auditing Professional.